 Your journalling, brainstorming and social media musings can include wildly ambitious goals and totally random, unrelated and unfinished thoughts.
 Doodles.
 Art work.
 Flights of fancy.
 Or they can follow thoughtful writing drills and exercises that deepen your craft.
 You be the judge.

 On the other hand, writing resumes, cover letters and business proposals fall into the category of higher risk, higher stakes writing, as you have an audience at the other end.
-And your audience typically has power to accept you or reject you.
+And your audience typically is a decision maker who has power to accept you or reject you.

 Unlike writing about yourself in a private journal, writing high stakes self-introduction documents serves to develop relationships between you and others.
 In these documents, you are the subject of your writing, but are only one half of the writing/reading equation.
 Your documents become the bridge between you and your reader.